SEI-R-2-22/u4_lab_python_CSV_parser/README.md

 Our backend engineers would love to work with the data, but aren't having any success with it.
 This is why we're being hired, to convert the data into a useful JSON file!

+How are we going to do this?
+- First, we'll need to get the data from the CSV file
+- Then we'll need to format each employee into a python dictionary
+- Finally, we'll need to convert a list of employee dictionaries into a JSON file

 ## Setup

 To start out, we'll need to import a few standard python modules and create a few global variables at the top of our script